jzp113/Monitoring/ico/readme.md

 **TODO**

 * auto add new symbols to twitter filter on discovery.
-* auto remove stock tickers/accounts and basically anyone reputable based on brief history.
+* auto remove stock tickers/accounts based on brief history.
 * efficient strategy for building team histories. has to be repeatable/automateable and open for review.
 * need some kind of activity status check/alert for all new adds, which ones haven't gone active yet.